intel/dffml/docs/news/0_4_0_alpha_release.rst

   - We now have a lot of models to choose from and are at the stage where we need models to help us choose our models!
 We're going to have AutoML in the Beta release.
-This will pick the best model with the best hyper paramters for the job.
+This will pick the best model with the best hyper parameters for the job.

 - Accuracy Scorers